ubiquitypress/rua/README.md

 - production
 - publication

+Rua is completely free to use under the GNU GENERAL PUBLIC LICENSE v2 (see LICENSE).
+[Ubiquity Press](http://ubiquitypress.com/site/contact/) also offers a paid for hosted service for Rua.

 # Technology
 RUA is written in Python using the Django Web Application framework and follows a MTV (that is, “model”, “template”, and “view.”) style.
 The template system is simple, easy to modify and uses Twitter Bootstrap 3.